 - You will need a relatively fast internet connection.
 You can test your network speed at the following website: Internet Speed Test

 - It may be necessary to update your browser in order for you to connect with me in a video session.
-My video conferencing platform, Doxy.me, does not work with Microsoft Edge or Internet Explorer.
-You will need to use the latest version of one of the following browsers:
+For best results, you should use the latest version of one of the following browsers: